eduardogott/Discord-Bot/README.md

 - [Configuration](#configuration)

 # Commands
+> [!CAUTION]
+> Repeating again: Do NOT use this bot for any reason besides experimenting and testing it.

 > Commands in italics need **Manager** role, **DJ** role for [music](#music) commands, or being the channel creator for non-admin [TempChannels](#tempchannels) commands.

 ## Economy